 Mike was born in Montreal, Quebec but has proudly called Prince George home for the past 37 years.
 He is married to wife Anita and has one son named Riley.

 Alex Evin - Head Coach

-Alex Evin will be entering his third season with the Spruce Kings, while this will be his first season as the Head Coach.
-Evin replaces Adam Maglio who is now an associate coach for the Spokane Chiefs of the WHL.
+Alex Evin will be entering his fourth season with the Spruce Kings, and his second season as the Head Coach.
 Originally from Castlegar, B.C., Alex played 198 regular season games over five seasons in the BCHL from 2003 to 2008 for the Powell River Kings, Williams Lake Timberwolves and Penticton Vees.
 He won the BCHL top goaltender award in 2007/2008 while playing for the BCHL champion Penticton Vees.
 After his stellar junior career, Alex earned a scholarship and played four seasons of NCAA division 1 hockey at Colgate University from 2008 to 2012.
-The 30 year old Evin joins the Spruce Kings after having spent the last two seasons as the assistant coach for the Alberni Valley Bulldogs of the British Columbia Hockey League (BCHL).
+The 33 year old Evin joins the Spruce Kings after having spent the last two seasons as the assistant coach for the Alberni Valley Bulldogs of the British Columbia Hockey League (BCHL).
 Prior to that Alex was the assistant coach for two seasons and head coach for one season with Selkirk College of the British Columbia Intercollegiate Hockey League (BCIHL).

 Craig Carter - Assistant General Manager / Director of Player Personnel